fbpx

 • Appointing an auditor, if required

-• Making banking arrangements
+• Establishing banking arrangements

-• Taking care of any other business
+• Addressing other necessary business

-2. Official Address
+2. Establish an Official Address

 3. Open a Bank Account